amosmatter/FS25_MSP_digitalcom/README.md

 - **[Jupyter Notebook](https://jupyter.org/)** for interactive data analysis, visualization, and running code snippets, especially if the repository involves Python code and data processing.

 You can install VSCode and the Python/Jupyter extensions to work seamlessly.
+VSCode Includes a console that you can use

 ---